Leadership and Listening

 Please complete the challenge that you see below.

-After completing the Boss Relationship Worksheet, you will find that the following will prove helpful in showing you how to cultivate a better working relationship with your boss:
+After completing the Boss Relationship Worksheet, take a look at the information below.
+It will prove helpful in showing you how to cultivate a better working relationship with your boss:

 About Coach Gwen

-I published my first book I am beyond excited.
+I published my first book and I am beyond excited.

-Get your copy of Called to Lead!
+Get your FREE copy of Called to Lead!

 called-to-lead-book-cover